ufz/ogs/web/content/docs/benchmarks/reactive-transport/wetland/Wetland.md

 ![Schematic representation of the experimental system and 1D model domain used in the simulation.
 The influent and effluent zone in the 1D model are represented by solid lines.](../Wetland_domain.png)

-The microbiological processes are modeled by a complex network of kinetic reactions based on the Constructed Wetland Model No. 1 (CWM1) described in Langergraber, (2009).
+The microbiological processes are modeled by a complex network of kinetic reactions based on the Constructed Wetland Model No. 1 (CWM1) described in Langergraber (2009).
 The network includes dissolved oxygen ($So$) and nine different soluble and particulated components ("pollutants") that some of them can be metabolized by six bacterial groups resulting in 17 kinetic reactions (Figure 2).
-A "clean" system is assumed at start-up in the basin, therefore, initial concentrations of all components (oxygen + "pollutants") and bacteria are set to 1.0e-4 and 1.0e-3 mg L^-1^, respectively.
+A "clean" system is assumed at start-up in the basin, therefore, initial concentrations of all components (oxygen + "pollutants") and bacteria are set to 1.0e-4 and 1.0e-3 mg L$^-1$, respectively.
 For the wastewater components ("pollutants" and oxygen) entering the system, time-dependent Dirichlet BC are defined at the influx point.
 Respective material properties, initial and boundary conditions are listed in Table 1--2.